 - Jungle Painting– Make sure to click the slideshow to see how other children completed this assignment.
 This will show how even though we all looked at the same painting, we each had our own individual way of reproducing it.

 - Monet’s Garden Slideshow

 My children have always done art copywork as part of their picture study, even when they were very young.
-As high schooler students, they continue to develop their own style, but we also include reproducing great works of art as part of their art appreciation courses.
+As high school students, they continue to develop their own style, but we also include reproducing great works of art as part of their art appreciation courses.

 I found that art reproduction is incorporated into some of the lessons in the Great American Artists for Kids by MaryAnn Kohl and Kim Solga.
 (Many of you are familiar with the Discovering Great Artists book by the same authors and the GAA book is similar in format and style.)